 The Responsible Officer's role includes giving advice on financial matters and performing a range of checks on the Academy Trust's financial systems.

-On a termly basis, the Responsible Officer reports to the Board of Governors through the Finance and Property committee on the operation of the systems of control and on the discharge of the Governors' financial responsibilities.
+On an annual basis, the Responsible Officer reports to the Governing Body through the Finance and Property committee on the operation of the systems of control and on the discharge of the Governing Body' financial responsibilities.